UPDATED: B.J. Baldwin Dominates Parking Lot Shootout

 He said his girlfriend noticed two hooded men pointing a gun at her and charging in her direction from across the parking lot.
 Once she was able to alert him, the men were 15 yards away with the gun pointed at her and smiling, he said.
 He said they appeared intent on doing harm.

 "I knew there was a high probability that he would miss because I was returning fire and getting hits on him," Baldwin said.
 "I wish I wasn't at the wrong place at the wrong time, but I'm glad it was me instead of a less-skilled #defensive pistol practitioner."

 Another news story from KTNV:

-A more detailed and powerful version is a video posted on Twitter and YouTube with B.J.
+A more detailed version is a video posted on Twitter and YouTube with B.J.
 Baldwin personally describing the incident and shooting:

 Some points to highlight:

 The parking lot was dark.
 He says in the video that "the lights had just gone off".
 Being in a commercial space, there is sure to be some ambient light, but let's consider this a 'low-light' environment.

 It's 1:46 AM.
 Two men wearing hoodies with the hoods drawn tight around their faces, "charging" towards his girlfriend, pointing a gun at her.
 Baldwin says one gunman momentarily pointed his gun at him, said "What's good?" then pointed his gun back at Baldwin's girlfriend.
 Any reasonable person would conclude they are under a deadly force attack.